• Skip to primary navigation

 Fennel Mandarin Salad in a black bowl with fennel and gold servers on the side.

-This vibrant, flavorful combination is the ideal way to fight off winter colds, giving you a much-needed boost of immunity and energy.
+This vibrant, flavourful combination is the ideal way to fight off winter colds, giving you a much-needed boost of immunity and energy.
 So, get ready to indulge in this flavorful and vitamin-packed salad - it's sure to be a hit!

 If you are a fennel fanatic, then why not some more of our fennel salads: